Click here for the home page

 The letter's author was just as angry when he learned of the Persian response.
 "Even so, O Lord!"
 Mohammed cried, "Rend thou his kingdom from him."

-In 629 Mohammed sent an envoy to the Ghassanids, the Arabs on the Byzantine frontier, inviting their king to convert to Islam.
-Instead, the envoy was intercepted and killed by a local Ghassanid chieftain.
+Finally, Mohammed sent an envoy to the Ghassanids, the Arabs on the Byzantine frontier, in 629, inviting their chief, Harith ibn Abi Shamir, to convert to Islam.
+Harith, who also had the title of Byzantine governor over the Syrian desert, angrily rejected the invitation, because he was already a Christian.
+Even worse, the envoy was killed by a local Ghassanid chieftain.
 Enraged at this violation of diplomatic immunity, Mohammed next sent an army of 3,000 men to punish the Ghassanids.
 However, according to the chronicler of the day, the Byzantines and Ghassanids had a combined total of 200,000 men to defend the frontier; whether this is an accurate figure or an exaggeration, it means the Moslems were hopelessly outnumbered.
 The Moslem commander was killed in the resulting battle, and then his replacement, and then the one who took the place of the first and second leaders.
 Finally, Khalid ibn-al-Walid (see footnote #2) was chosen to lead.
 By splitting small groups off from his force and cleverly maneuvering them in sight of the enemy, Khalid fooled his opponents into thinking that reinforcements had arrived, so they feared an ambush, and did not pursue when the surviving Moslems withdrew.
 This strategic retreat confirmed Khalid's status as the best Moslem general.
 The Byzantines and Ghassanids, on the other hand, saw the invasion as just another raid from desert nomads, if they bothered to remember it at all.

 Top of the page